 We present a short summary of existing MAPF algorithms and the chosen algorithms for experiments in this paper.

 \mysubsubsection{Search-Based.} This category includes exponential-time algorithms that exhaustively explore the solution space of MAPF.
-They usually have theoretical guarantees such as optimality and suboptimality, but suffer from computational time.
-Examples include M$^*$~\cite{MStar}, BCP~\cite{LamIJCAI19}, CBS~\cite{SharonAIJ15,LiICAPS20}, ECBS~\cite{BarrerSoCS14} and EECBS~\cite{Li2020EECBSAB}.
-We choose CBS and EECBS as the representatives of this category.
-CBS starts by planning a shortest path for each agent, ignoring the collisions, and then resolving the collisions with a two-level search.
+They usually have theoretical guarantees such as optimality and bounded suboptimality, but suffer from long computational times.
+Examples include M$^*$~\cite{MStar}, BCP~\cite{LamIJCAI19}, ICTS~\cite{SharonAIJ13}, CBS~\cite{SharonAIJ15}, ECBS~\cite{BarrerSoCS14}, and EECBS~\cite{Li2020EECBSAB} .
+We choose CBS~\cite{SharonAIJ15} and EECBS~\cite{Li2020EECBSAB} as the representatives of this category.
+CBS is an optimal algorithm.
+It starts by planning a shortest path for each agent, ignoring the collisions, and then resolving the collisions with a two-level search.
 The high-level search iteratively selects unresolved collisions and adds constraints to tackle them.
 The low-level search runs single-agent planning to compute new paths that satisfy the constraints.
 The search continues until all collisions are resolved.
-EECBS is a suboptimal variant of CBS that uses Explicit Estimation Search~\cite{Thayer2011EES} on the high level and focal search~\cite{PearTPAMIl1982} on the low level.
+EECBS is a bounded-suboptimal variant of CBS that uses Explicit Estimation Search~\cite{Thayer2011EES} on the high level and focal search~\cite{PearTPAMIl1982} on the low level.

-\mysubsubsection{Priority-Based.} Priority-based algorithms plan paths for each agent in a sequence, forcing agents with low priority to avoid colliding with those with high priority.
-The priority planning (PP)~\cite{Erdmann87} algorithm plans paths for agents in a pre-defined priority order.
-Monte-Carlo PP~\cite{friedrich2024scalable} pre-defines a set of randomized priority orders and selects the paths with the best solutions.
-PBS~\cite{MaAAAI19} combines CBS with PP to explicitly search for a good priority order with a two-level search.
+\mysubsubsection{Priority-Based.} Priority-based algorithms plan paths for each agent following a priority order, forcing agents with lower priorities to avoid colliding with those with higher ones.
+The priority planning (PP)~\cite{Erdmann87,StandleyAAAI10} algorithm plans paths for agents in a pre-defined priority order.
+Monte-Carlo PP~\cite{friedrich2024scalable} pre-defines a set of randomized priority orders and selects the one with the best paths.
+Representative algorithms include priority planning (PP)~\cite{Erdmann87}, Monte-Carlo PP~\cite{friedrich2024scalable}, and PBS~\cite{MaAAAI19}.
+We choose PBS as the representative of this category.
+PBS combines CBS with PP to explicitly search for a good priority order with a two-level search.
 The high-level search of PBS is similar to CBS except that PBS constrains one agent to have a higher priority order than the other.
 The low-level search then plans paths with the order from the high-level search.
-We choose PBS as the representative of this category.